-How to create an autoexec file?
+How to Сreate an Autoexec File?
 Way to CS:GO Mastery!

 Delving deeper into various features of Counter-Strike: Global Offensive is an amazing adventure itself.
 Players develop lots of skills, valuable even in real life, they become better in shootouts, making the gaming experience even more rewarding (For example, understanding of the recoil patterns).

-Creating an autoexec file is a way to save your in-game settings for all future matches.
+Creating an CS GO autoexec file is a way to save your in-game settings for all future matches.
 The more comfortable you feel in CS:GO, the better you perform in the game.
 To make your game brighter, you might be interested in one of the biggest csgo trading sites.
 Just check it out, to see whether you can fresh up your inventory with new skins, or sell some redundant items.

 The process of setting up an autoexec also helps to get basic knowledge of programming.
 Let’s begin from the start and answer some common questions about CS:GO autoexec: